Orchest can be run on Linux, macOS and Windows (using the exact same steps!).

 need to logout and login again for the changes to take effect.

 Build from source¶

-You should expect the build to finish in roughly 15 minutes.
+You can expect the build to finish in roughly 15 minutes.

 We recommend building a tagged commit indicating a release.
 Other commits cannot be considered stable.